Lance Armstrong: Business and investments

-Armstrong owns a coffee shop in downtown Austin, Texas, called "Juan Pelota Cafe".
-The name is a joking reference to his testicular cancer, with the name "Juan" being considered by some a homophone for "one" and "Pelota" being the Spanish word for "ball".
+Outside cycling, Armstrong is also an active businessman and investor.
+He owns a coffee shop called "Juan Pelota Cafe" in downtown Austin, Texas.
+The name is a joking reference to his testicular cancer, with the name Juan being considered by some a homophone for one and Pelota being the Spanish word for 'ball'.
 In the same building, Armstrong owns and operates a bike shop named "Mellow Johnny's", after another nickname of his derived from the Tour term "maillot jaune", which is French for yellow jersey, the jersey given to the leader of the general classification.

-In 2001, Armstrong provided funding to launch Wonders & Worries, a non-profit organization in Austin, Texas that provides counseling and support for children who have a parent with a serious or life-threatening disease.
+In 2001, Armstrong provided financial funding to launch Wonders & Worries, a non-profit organization in Austin, Texas, that provides counseling and support for children who have a parent with a serious or life-threatening disease.

-A line of cycling clothing from Nike, 10//2, was named after the date (October 2, 1996) that Armstrong was diagnosed with testicular cancer.
+A line of cycling clothing from Nike, 10//2, was named after the date (October 2, 1996) Armstrong was diagnosed with testicular cancer.

 In 2008, Armstrong bought several million dollars of stock in the American bicycle component manufacturer SRAM Corporation, and has served as their technical advisor.
 SRAM bought those shares back from him in preparation for a public offering.
 Armstrong owns a small share of Trek Bicycle Corporation.